Revival of the Deceased and the Walk-In Reincarnation Case of Sobha Ram | Jasbir Jat

 When Jasbir was asked to identify another individual, Jasbir said, “This is my grandfather Rai Sahib,” who was indeed Sobha’s grandfather.

 Jasbir spent several days in Vehedi and demonstrated detailed knowledge of the Tyagi family and its affairs.
 He very much enjoyed himself and was reluctant to go home.
-He would return to visit periodically, usually for several weeks, and he wanted to live there.
+He would return to visit periodically, usually for several weeks at a time, and he said he wanted to live there.
 Jasbir felt isolated and lonely in Rasulpur, whereas in Vehedi, he felt at home.

 As time went on, the Tyagi family accepted that Sobha had come back to life through Jasbir and they regarded Jasbir as a full member of their family.
-When Baleshwar was considering marriage, Jasbir was consulted like a father normally would be.
+When Baleshwar was considering marriage, Jasbir, though a child, was consulted like a father normally would be.
 Jasbir later attended Baleshwar’s wedding ceremony.

 Past Life Karma Repaid: The Man who Poisoned Sobha makes Restitution